Short Course - Intermediate

 You will be encouraged to develop your design understanding through personalised research and themes.
 Your ideas can then be explored through the print workshop, and various printing methods to build a body of fabric samples.

 You will build on your knowledge during the two semesters as your understanding of the design process is integrated through design drawing, class talks, individual/group discussions and studio-based practice.
-You will also be given the freedom to explore all printing techniques throughout.

 You are encouraged to keep a visual diary, which reflects your personal practice, individual interests and the work of other artists.
 This becomes a personal journal of your development during the course.